marmy28/db_constraints/docs/keyedcollection.md

 ```

-Setter to enforce the constraints.
+Write-only property to enforce the constraints.
 By default
 this is true but you may set it to false if you have a lot of
-initial data and already trust that is unique and accurate.
+initial data and already trust that it does not violate any constraints.

 Setting this to false means that there are no checks and if there